joric/pinecil/README.md

 - Android: try latest Chrome
 - Linux: try Enabling “web-bluetooth*” flags in chrome://flags
 - MacOS: try Bluefy browser (not guaranteed to work).

+## Issues
+- If your Pinecil is set to display the teperature as F instead of C, the webview will interpret F as C. Please Switch your Pinecil display temp to C until this is fixed.
+- Webpage does not send keep-awake to the computer while connected.
+Your phone/laptop will go to sleep, even when fullscreen.